 Just was born in Charleston, South Carolina, and studied at Dartmouth College, where graduated as the sole magna cum laude student in 1907, receiving honors in botany, sociology, and history.

-Just is best known for his pioneering work in developing certain techniques in a number of areas of physiology.
+Just is best known for his pioneering work in developing certain techniques in several areas of physiology.
 These included advancements in fertilization, experimental parthenogenesis, cell division, hydration, diversion, dehydration of cells, and UV carcinogenic radiation effects on cells.

 Just was also the editor for no fewer than three scholarly periodicals and was a Julius Rosenwald Fellow in Biology, enabling him to work in Europe.
-He published many papers during his time in Europe including his contributions to the 1924 textbook General Cytology.
+He published many papers in Europe, including his contributions to the 1924 textbook General Cytology.